bluestillidie00/tcs5/README.md

 If you encounter any issues during the installation or if the skin doesn't work as expected, consider the following:

 - Make sure you've placed the skin in the correct "skins" folder within your Football Manager 2024 directory.
-- Ensure the skin is you have downloaded is the WTCS Gold.
+- Ensure the skin you have downloaded is the WTCS Gold, and up to date.
 - You are using a supported resolution.

 ## Bugs or Feedback